free-bots/rmtly-server/README.md

 ## Run
 After building the project run `make run` or open the rmtly-server file in the build directory.

+## Contribution

+If you miss an important feature fell free to contribute or create a feature request.

+## About
+rmtly-server is a server application written in golang that allows you to start application with a rest api

 ## API
 ### Get all applications